amruthwo/StoryBoy/README.md

 Press **Y** on any audiobook in the browser folder grid to manage cover art & scrape cover art from Open Library.

-(You can also add covers manually by placing a `cover.jpg` or `cover.png` in the folder with your audibook .m4b or .mp3 files.)
+(You can also add covers manually by placing a `cover.jpg` or `cover.png` in the folder with your audiobook .m4b or .mp3 files.)

 ---